 On the one hand, the visits are designed for practical CF performers (staff, board members, volunteers, donors).
 On the other hand, we also want to attract participants with theoretical backgrounds.
 For example, these can be experts or researchers interested in issues such as community cohesion, social capital, foundations and community philanthropy.

-The costs for travelling, meals and accommodation are usually covered by EFCI.
+The costs for travelling, meals and accommodation are usually covered by ECFI.
 However, budgets are limited and co-funding suggestions always welcome.

 If you meet at least five of the following criteria, we look forward to your online application!